jsiddiqui85/Phase-3-Project/README.md

 # Overview

 This project uses classification to model and predict the state of water wells in the African nation of Tanzania.
-The purpose for the predictive model is to assist the goverment officials at **The Tanzania Commission for Water** to find water wells that are **not functioning at all** or that are **functioning but require repair** for the agency to contract out the work that is needed to bring these water wells up to functioning level.
+The purpose for the predictive model is to assist the goverment officials at **The Tanzania Commission for Water** to find water wells that are **not functioning at all** or that are **functioning but require minor/major repairs** so the agency can sub-contract the work out to bring these water wells up to functioning level.

 I have used a curated data set found on **DrivenData.com** to run my predictive models against.
 Prior to cleaning the data, this dataset contained over 60k rows along with 30+ features.